-BDO LLP, the Company's auditor, and Ernst & Young LLP, the Company's previous auditor, are independent in accordance with the applicable rules of professional conduct of the Institute of Chartered Accountants of Ontario.
+BDO LLP, the Company's auditor, is independent in accordance with the applicable rules of professional conduct of the Institute of Chartered Accountants of Ontario.

 AUDIT COMMITTEE

 The Company's Audit Committee is responsible for monitoring the Company's systems and procedures for financial reporting and internal control, reviewing certain public disclosure documents and monitoring the performance and independence of the Company's external auditors.
 The Audit Committee is also responsible for reviewing the Company's annual audited financial statements, unaudited quarterly financial statements and management's discussion and analysis of financial results of operations for both annual and interim financial statements and review of related operations prior to their approval by the full board of directors of the Company.